lordmathis/llamactl/docs/advanced/troubleshooting.md

 # Troubleshooting

-Common issues and solutions for LlamaCtl deployment and operation.
+Common issues and solutions for Llamactl deployment and operation.

 ## Installation Issues